mansakondo/activemodel-embedding/README.md

 insights on the use cases of this feature.

 ## Use case: Dealing with bibliographic data
-Let's say that we are building an app to help libraries manage the data in their catalog.
+Let's say that we are building an app to help libraries build and manage an online catalog.
 When we're browsing through a catalog, we often see item information formatted like this:
 ```
 Author:        Shakespeare, William, 1564-1616.
 Title:         Hamlet / William Shakespeare.